U.K. Professional Clients

 Paying income tax: the individual members of your LLP will have a personal allowance - an amount of tax-free income.
 The rate of income tax they pay will therefore depend on the amount of income they have above their personal allowance.

 Registering for Value Added Tax: if your LLP's turnover exceeds £83,000 a year, your must register an LLP for VAT.
 You can register for VAT through HM Revenue and Custom.
 Alternatively, you can register via the post.
-If you have an agent, you can ask them to submit your LLP's VAT returns and deal with HM Revenue and Customs on your behalf.
+If you have an expert, you can ask them to submit your LLP's VAT returns and deal with HM Revenue and Customs on your behalf.

 Once you have registered, you will receive a VAT registration certificate from HM Revenue and Customs.
 On this certificate, you will find details of your VAT return deadline.
 As you will need to submit a VAT return to HM Revenue and Customs every year, you must keep comprehensive VAT records and run a VAT account for your LLP.